Building Theoretical Foundation of Computer Science

 Teaching policy

 For students who do not have a theoretical background, I recommend that they first learn basic mathematics (elementary set theory, logic, and algebra).
 Once it is completed, students will be supported in one-on-one or whole-laboratory meetings so that they can propose and solve research problems based on their own interests.
-Students can choose any research topic as long as it is related in some sense to theoretical aspects of computer science.
-Each student's independence is respected.
+You will not be forced to engage in research activities at any time when you are busy with job hunting or anything.
+If necessary, we will hold study group(s) and laboratory camp(s) to learn basic knowledge (free participation).